OshanBathiya/hero-flix/README.md

-# Basic website landing page using html and css
+# Basic website landing page for Hero-Flix, a superhero content streaming platform using html and css